dmbarbour/wikilon/docs/ABCRT.md

 Rather than return an error from each step, it might be more efficient to accumulate error information then report it upon request.
 OTOH, this doesn't really change the number of checks I need to perform, e.g. for type safety and safe allocation.
 Even if I used C++ exceptions upon error, I'd still need to perform the conditional check that leads to the exception call.

 ## Representations

-I'm still waffling between 32-bit vs. 64-bit native machine pointers and on the allocation/GC models.
-I might try to fix this up later.
-With 64-bit machine pointers, I could reduce indirection, leverage larger contexts, have larger 'small integers', and more readily support region-based GC (because I wouldn't need a base address).
-But there would be some space overhead.

-If I was restricted to small integers of at least 60 bits, that should probably be sufficient for most use cases.
-I don't need fantastic support for bignums.

-Memory will be aligned for allocation of two words.
-With 32-bit words, this gives us 3 tag bits in each pointer.
-Small numbers and a few small constants are also represented.
+For now, I'm using 32-bit words.
+I might try to create a 64-bit runtime later, but getting the current one working is more critical.
+Memory in the main (linear object) space will be aligned for allocation of two words.
+With 32-bit words, this gives us 3 tag bits per pointer.
+Small numbers and a few special constants are also represented.

 * xy1 - small integers; plus or minus (2^30 - 1).
 * 000 - tagged objects (tag, data...)